skx/marionette/README.md

 Here we see that we've used two functions:

 * `exist( /some/file )`
+  * Return true if the specified file/directory exists.
 * `equal( foo, bar )`
+  * Return true if the two values are identical.

-These are our two basic conditional functions, although more can be added if they appear to be necessary.
+More conditional primitives may be added if they appear to be necessary, or if users request them.

+**NOTE**: The conditionals are only supported when present in keys named `if` or `unless`.
+This syntax is special for those two key-types.

 # Module Types

-We have a small number of primitives at the moment implemented in 100% pure golang.
-Adding [new modules as plugins](#adding-modules) is possible, and contributions for various purposes are most welcome.
+Our primitives are implemented in 100% pure golang, however adding [new modules as plugins](#adding-modules) is possible, and contributions for various purposes are most welcome.

+There now follows a brief list of available/included modules:

 ## `directory`